-This document has been developed by the Australasian Lymphology Association to provide an Australian perspective and nationally consistent principles on the management of cellulitis in lymphoedema.
-There are now several international published guidelines which are worthy of recognition within the Australian context.
+The following position statement has been developed by the Australasian Lymphology Association to provide an Australian perspective and nationally consistent principles on the management of cellulitis in lymphoedema.
+There are now several internationally published guidelines which are worthy of recognition within the Australian context.
 This document was developed using the Consensus Document on the Management of Cellulitis in Lymphoedema British Lymphology Society 2005 and 2010, and the International Consensus Document on Best Practice for the Management of Lymphoedema, Lymphoedema Framework 2006, to be consistent with Australian Antibiotic Therapeutic Guidelines Edition 14, 2010.